ccorcos/elmish/README.md

 - convert github example to use the new pattern
 - http side-effect caching component

+- list of components -- how to handle multiple dispatch handlers? should just compose them but...

 - performance, lazy, memoize

 - meteor http side-effect